siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 D=I.
 $$

-Pythagorean addition is recovered as orthogonal relation:
+What geometry calls Pythagorean addition is the same zero-relation condition when the descriptor is angular:

 $$
 d_{ij}=0.